Inside Teyana Taylor and Iman Shumpert's Dream Team Love Story - E! Online

 Just three months beforehand Taylor had released her third studio album, The Album, featuring appearances from Shumpert and Junie, as well as all-star assists from Erykah Badu, Kehlani, Big Sean, Lauryn Hill, Future, Rick Ross, Quavo, and Missy Elliott.

 Injuries have hampered Shumpert's basketball career, which after three years in Cleveland included unmemorable stints with the Sacramento Kings, Houston Rockets and Brooklyn Nets.
 But though he still considers himself an active player (his last deal was a 10-day contract with the Nets in February), he has segued seamlessly into a different kind of spotlight.
-He and Taylor starred on E!'s We Got Love Teyana & Iman this year (their first season was on VH1) and on Nov.
-22 he became the first-ever NBA player to win Dancing With the Stars, claiming the mirror-ball trophy with partner Daniella Karagach.
+He and Taylor starred on E!'s We Got Love Teyana & Iman in 2021 (their first season was on VH1) and on Nov.
+22, 2021, he became the first-ever NBA player to win Dancing With the Stars, claiming the mirror-ball trophy with partner Daniella Karagach.

-Amid his championship run, he and Taylor celebrated five years of marriage, Shumpert sharing a photo of their family of four captioned, "Cheers to 5 years and 2 smiles...Happy Anniversary Queen."

 Talking about the origin of his own moves, Shumpert said on Power Mornings that he used to sort of mimic what he saw on the dance floor at clubs—but that was nothing like his wife's uncanny artistry.
 "She could mimic anything," he explained.
 "She could wake up, yawn and sing Adele's high notes."